Professor Tatiana Damjanovic

 PhD, MA, MSc

-Tatiana Damjanovic joined the Department of Economics at Durham University Business School as Professor in 2015.
+Tatiana Damjanovic joined the Department of Economics at the University of Durham as a Professor in 2015.
 She obtained her first degree in Functional Analysis, Mathematics from the Moscow State University.
-She has a Masters degree from the New Economic School and worked as a Domestic Debt Expert for the Ministry of Finance of the Russian Federation.
-Professor Damjanovic then obtained her PhD from the Stockholm School of Economics.
-She previously worked as an Associate Professor at the University of Exeter and as a Lecturer and Reader at the University of St. Andrews.
+Then she got a Master degree from the New Economic School and worked as a Domestic Debt Expert for the Ministry of Finance of the Russian Federation.
+She hold Ph.D. from the Stockholm School of Economics under supervision of Lars Ljungqvist.
+Tatiana previously worked as an Associate professor at the University of Exeter and as a lecturer and Reader at the University of St. Andrews.
 Her primary research area is Macroeconomics and Banking.

 - Monetary policy